 Us Americans are terribly unbalanced.

-My feedback after 2 months
+My feedback after 2 months of taking omega 3

 The modern processed diet contains way more omega-6 than we should be consuming, and even though I eat pretty healthy, my diet isn't that consistent.
 Besides my breakfast, what I eat everyday varies, so I like having the security of knowing I'm always going to be getting enough of this essential fatty-acid.